Sentilix/NRG/nrg/ReadMe.txt

 Version history:
 ----------------
+NRG version 1.2.2
+* Fixed LUA error, caused by a reference to the NRG configuration, which does not exist.

 NRG version 1.2.1
 * Updated spell detection; aura refreshment caused by zoning no longer triggers an event.